 A determined species unchained and re-chained

-As can see from the examples of these two clients, the social environment is a powerful determinant of who we are.
+As can be seen from the examples of these two clients, the social environment is a powerful determinant of who we are.
 Determinists would say that psychotherapists, directed by their programming, overpower the other determinants that keep their clients’ old selves in place.
 Determinists would have more difficulty, however, in explaining why both clients chose to move to other communities without the advice of their therapist.
 To argue that therapists unconsciously push their clients in such directions requires the assumption of unseen forces.
 A simpler explanation would be that most of our decisions are determined but that, with hard work and mental resources, we can make decisions at variance from our memetic and genetic programming (Robertson, 2017a).

-In The Evolved Self (Robertson, 2020), I argue that volition and temporal constancy combined with a more primal self as recently as the beginning of the first century BCE.
+In The Evolved Self (Robertson, 2020), I argue that volition and temporal constancy combined with a more primal self as recently as the beginning of the first millennium BCE.
 Our sense of constancy, that we are in some important sense the same person over time, allows us to think about our selves in remembered events while considering how we might have influenced alternative outcomes.
 Using a similar mechanism, we can imagine our selves in the future and predict outcomes on the basis of available evidence.
 What constitutes evidence will necessarily, at least in the first instance, be learned.
 If having a better grasp of reality ultimately favours better outcomes then cultures will evolve in that direction.
 For example, the scientific method, which originated in post-Enlightenment Europe, has brought about a revolution in new knowledge.
 The method itself has been appropriated by most non-European cultures where “culture” is defined as current practices, values and artifacts.

 Beliefs are possible only in the mind of someone who accepts that there is some way to differentiate truth from falsehood; and that implies an objective reality.
 To change a belief about oneself, one must first take oneself as an object that can be examined.
 Unfortunately clients cannot change who they are at will.
 Like Suzie, they often resist changing even dysfunctional selves.
 They need evidence to support desired changes; otherwise it feels as though they are merely play-acting.